OfficeDev/script-lab-2017/TRANSLATING.md

     '??': () => createFakeStrings(() => getEnglishStrings())
 };
 ```
-In the code above, the new line `import { getFrenchStrings } from './french';` has been added after the last line starting with `import`.
-And the second new line `'fr': () => getFrenchStrings(),` has been added to the language generator.
+In the code above, the new line `import { getFrenchStrings } from './french';` has been added to the already existing imports for English and German.
+The second new code line is `'fr': () => getFrenchStrings(),` - which has been added to the language generator.

 That's all.
 Now you can start to translate your language file.
-Some strings include variables in their text.
-These variables look like `${Variable}` and should not be translated and be preserved in your translation.
+Please note, that some strings include variables in their text.
+These variables look like `${Variable}` and should not be translated and also be preserved in your translation.

 ### Client part